 data one; set sashelp.class; run; data two; set sashelp.class; run; data three; set sashelp.class; run;

 Lastly, let me mention that in the above explanations, I do simplify things a little.
-Because, I assume that the argument passed to the Call Execute Routine does not contain macro code.
+Because I assume that the argument passed to the Call Execute Routine does not contain macro code.
 If it does, then things get a little more complicated.
 And suddenly, it even matters whether the macro variables are enclosed in single or double quotation marks.
 You can read more about those situations in the blog post CALL EXECUTE made easy for SAS data-driven programming.

 In this post, I introduce the Call Execute Routine and present how to utilize it with a few examples.
 I briefly introduce how the Routine works and when the code is assembled and executed.
 Furthermore, I present a few examples.
 I have used the Call Execute routine quite a few times before.
 Especially, in posts about performance, where I do several runs of the same code with varying parameters.
-You can see a few of them below
+You can see a few of them below in A SAS Case Study of the BUFSIZE and BUFNO Options and Understand the Dosubl Function in SAS.

 You can download the entire code from this post here.